- Dr Lori Allen

 My peer-reviewed articles have appeared in American Ethnologist, Cultural Anthropology, History and Memory, Arab Studies Journal, and Critique of Anthropology.
 I also engage with wider audiences, publishing socio-political analyses and opinion pieces in Middle East Report and Al-Jazeera, among other venues.

-I have been conducting research for my second monograph, A Genealogy of Political Proof: International Investigative Commissions in Palestine, 1919-2009, supported by a fellowship from the Arts and Humanities Research Council.
+I have been conducting research for my second monograph, A Genealogy of Political Proof: International Investigative Commissions in Palestine, 1919-2009, supported by fellowships from the Arts and Humanities Research Council, the British Academy, and Leverhulme.
 This project excavates the epistemological rules by which political evidence and testimony is produced and instrumentalized, how it is obfuscated, or deemed incredible.
-Through a history of international investigative commissions that have visited Palestine-Israel, I examine how political struggles rooted in concepts of humanity and suffering emerged, paying particular attention to changes in the nature of Palestinian political appeals and their interactions with the UN and the international human rights regime.
+Through a history of international investigative commissions that have visited Palestine-Israel, I examine how political struggles rooted in concepts of and practices of liberalism and international law emerged and maintained a hold on international approaches to the conflict.

 Allen, Lori (2013) The Rise and Fall of Human Rights: Cynicism and Politics in Occupied Palestine.
 Stanford, CA: Stanford University Press.